dariuszwojciech/dariuszwojciech/README.md

 # 👋 Hi, I’m Dariusz

-I blend the boundaries of creativity and technology, always learning (and unlearning), reflecting on stuff and exploring.
+I blend the boundaries of creativity and technology, always learning, unlearning, re-learning, reflecting on things that intrigue me, and thinking deeply and exploring.
 If you wish to find out more, click here:

 [linktr.ee/dariuszwk](https://linktr.ee/dariuszwk)